-- The Bank of Canada forecasts Canadian GDP Growth to remain positive in 2023 - 2023 Forecast Canadian GDP growth: 1.5% (0.6% EU, 1.6% US).
-In contrast, the IMF expects GDP in Germany to decline by 0.1% in 2023. - Canadian GDP growth is forecasted to accelerate in the 2nd half of the year and into 2024 as demand for commodities and other Canadian exports increase. - Employment continues to increase, well beyond pre-pandemic levels - Full-time employment in April 2023 was 20.13 million people (unemployment rate of 5.0%) compared to 19.14 million in February 2020 (pre-pandemic).
-(Table 1)

-- This represents a gain of 1 million jobs since the start of the pandemic and almost 4 million jobs from the pandemic-era lows. - Canada added 250,000 jobs since the start of 2023, yet the unemployment rate was unchanged as the number of new jobs matched the number of new people entering the workforce.
+- The Bank of Canada forecasts Canadian GDP Growth will slow in the 2nd half of 2023 but will remain positive. - 2023 Forecast Canadian GDP growth: 1.5% (0.6% EU, 1.6% US).
+In contrast, the IMF expects GDP in Germany to decline by 0.1% in 2023. - Canadian GDP growth is forecasted to accelerate in 2024 as demand for commodities and other Canadian exports increase. - Employment continues to increase, well beyond pre-pandemic levels - Full-time employment in May 2023 was 20.11 million people (unemployment rate of 5.2%) compared to 19.14 million in February 2020 (pre-pandemic).
+(Table 1) - This represents a gain of 1 million jobs since the start of the pandemic and almost 4 million jobs from the pandemic-era lows. - Canada added 250,000 jobs since the start of 2023.
+Job growth was essentially flat in May in the first sign that interest rate increases may be slowing the economy, which would be viewed positively in the market.